ubccr/ccrdocs/pages/howto/external.md

 CCR's HPC resources that RPCI research groups have access to consist of:

 - Compute nodes in the `rpci` partition of the Faculty cluster, containing a variety of CPU counts and memory configurations.
 Please request an allocation for the `RPCI partition` in ColdFront.
-To see what type of hardware is available in this partition, use this command on the [login node](../hpc/clusters.md) or a compute node:  `snodes all faculty/rpci`
+To see what type of hardware is available in this partition, use this command on the [login node](../hpc/clusters.md#login-nodes) or a compute node:  `snodes all faculty/rpci`
 Compute nodes are accessible through:
-[Slurm batch scripts](../hpc/jobs.md) and via [OnDemand](../portals/ood.md) using the "UB-HPC & Faculty Cluster Desktop" app and interactive apps: make sure to choose the Faculty cluster and RPCI partition from the drop down menus.
+Slurm [interactive jobs or batch scripts](../hpc/jobs.md) and via [OnDemand](../portals/ood.md) using the "UB-HPC & Faculty Cluster Desktop" app and interactive apps: make sure to choose the Faculty cluster and RPCI partition from the drop down menus.
 - Faculty who have a dual appointment at UB (can not be a 'volunteer' appointment) may request an allocation to the `UB-HPC academic partitions (cluster partition)` resource.
 See [here](../hpc/clusters.md) for details on the UB-HPC cluster.
 - RPCI researchers who have **active NIH funding** may request an allocation to the `UB-HPC Academic partitions (cluster partition)` resource and the `NIH boost (cluster partition)` resource.
 This will allow your group to run on the UB-HPC cluster nodes and gives a slight priority boost to your group's jobs when running on the UB-HPC academic partitions.  **You must list your NIH grant in ColdFront in order to qualify for this access.**  We do NOT bill your grant funds for this use.